 MODELLING UNCERTAINTY IN FLOOD STUDIES (pp. 353-363)

-Abstract: Estimates of average annual damage (AAD) are a key central component of the hydrologic, hydraulic, and economic information developed in the evaluation of ood damage reduction plans.
-AAD or the expected value of annual damage, in dollars or other monetary units, is a probability-weighted average of the economic losses associated with the full range of possible ood magnitudes.
-Economic benets are assessed as the reduction in AAD which would result from implementation of a particular plan.
+Abstract: Estimates of average annual damage (AAD) are a key central component of the hydrologic, hydraulic, and economic information developed in the evaluation of flood damage reduction plans.
+AAD or the expected value of annual damage, in dollars or other monetary units, is a probability-weighted average of the economic losses associated with the full range of possible flood magnitudes.
+Economic benefits are assessed as the reduction in AAD which would result from implementation of a particular plan.
 Traditional methodologies for performing hydrologic, hydraulic, and economic studies and estimating AAD have recently been expanded to explicitly incorporate analysis of the uncertainties inherent in the data collection and modelling effort.
-This paper presents a strategy for modelling uncertainties in the estimation of AAD for ungauged urban oodplains.
+This paper presents a strategy for modelling uncertainties in the estimation of AAD for ungauged urban floodplains.

 INTEGRATED RIVER BASIN MANAGEMENT IN THE MULTI-JURISDICTIONAL RIVER BASINS: THE CASE OF THE MEKONG RIVER BASIN (pp. 365-377)

 Jonathan L. Chenowetha, Hector M. Malanoa and Juliet F. Birdb

 aDepartment of Civil and Environmental Engineering; bDepartment of Geography and Environmental Studies, University of Melbourne, Australia